ZimbiX/brendan-weibrecht-resume/README.md

 **[View the current version of my résumé online][html build]** (available under `build`).

 Having previously created my résumé in HTML and CSS so as to have maximum control over its layout and formatting, I decided to over-engineer it in order to distinguish myself when applying for positions.
+Content is now written in Markdown, layouts use HAML, style is in Sass, and previews and builds happen automatically thanks to some handy Ruby gems.

 ## Setup